 The journal welcomes diverse approaches to innovative ideas that could potentially be a breakthrough in a particular field of study.
 ESSD is archived in the collaborative digital preservation archiving systems in Portico and in LOCKSS, as they provide access to permanent and authorized digital content for electronic scholarly journals.

-As a member of COPE, ESSD abide by CORE's policies and journals practices, to reach the highest standards in publication ethics.
+As a member of COPE, ESSD abides by CORE's policies and journals practices, to reach the highest standards in publication ethics.

 Editors are responsible for taking decisions regarding the manuscripts.
 They can decide on publishing or rejecting a paper according to the criteria of the journal.
 In order to add clarity and transparency which assure authors that their manuscript is going through a fairly peer-review process, the following is the process of the editorial workflow of publishing a manuscript.

 The editorial workflow draws the whole steps that each manuscript has to go through.
 Once a manuscript is submitted online to the system, the peer-review process starts.
 Reviewers advise authors to improve their work to be more vigorous, well-written, and useful to the reader.
 The International Journal of Environmental Science and Sustainable Development (ESSD) employs a double-blind peer review process that dictates that both parties; the peer reviewers’ part and authors' part have no access to any information of one another.

 Plagiarism checking and scope fitting As soon as the author submits his/her manuscript, it undergoes an initial check by the Managing Editor to confirm the suitability of the manuscript to the scope of the journal and its validation to go through the peer-review process.
 This step comprised of:

 If the manuscript passes the previous phases, the Managing Editor then sends it to the Editor in Chief for approval.
 Once the Editor in Chief accepts the submission, it is sent to the Editor.

 If the Editor finds that the manuscript is within the scope of the journal scope, it is innovative, and of high quality, as it imposes new ideas or adds useful development; the Editor authorizes the manuscript to go through the peer-review process.